microsoft/pai/docs/manual/cluster-user/how-to-manage-data.md

 ## Upload data

 There are multiple types of storage.
-We will introduce how to upload data to `NFS`, `AzureBlob` and `AzureFile` storage as examples.
+We will introduce how to upload data to `NFS`, `AzureBlob`, and `AzureFile` storage as examples.

 ### Upload data to NFS

 #### Upload data to NFS server on Ubuntu (16.04 or above)

 For Ubuntu users.
-To upload data to an `NFS` storage, please run following commands first to install nfs dependencies.
+To upload data to an `NFS` storage, please run the following commands first to install NFS dependencies.

 ```bash
 sudo apt-get update
 sudo apt-get install --assume-yes nfs-common
 ```

-Then you can mount nfs into your machine:
+Then you can mount NFS into your machine:
 ```bash
 sudo mkdir -p MOUNT_PATH
 sudo mount -t nfs4 NFS_SERVER:/NFS_PATH MOUNT_PATH